bpaquet/node-logstash/Readme.markdown

 File
 ---

 This plugin is used to write data into files.
 There are two modes: JSON, and raw (default).
+This plugin will create directory and sub directories if needed.
+Variables can be used in filename or in path.

 In JSON mode, each line of log is dumped to target file as JSON object, containing all fields.